 Manchester-based designer and illustrator James Oconnell has been working on a new style of late – you can see the results of his experiments on Dribbble – and he's used it to create this striking self-portrait.
 "The image represents how busy I am at the moment," says Oconnell, "Snowed under with work, hence the buzz lines around my head, and a tired crossed eye!

 05. Jeremy Kool

-3D artist Jeremy Kool, creater of stunning iOS animated adventure The Paper Fox, came up with this gorgeous self-portrait in which he's recreated himself as a Muppet.
+3D artist Jeremy Kool, creater of stunning iOS animated adventure The Paper Fox, came up with this gorgeous self-portrait in which he's turned himself into a Muppet.
 "I've always loved the Muppets," he tells us.
 "I was watching an old episode and was inspired to create a CG felt puppet.
-I created some materials and displacement maps that worked well simulating felt but the problem was: I didn't know who or what to make.
-Eventually I decided to make a self portrait, I think it turned out nicely, but I'm certainly goofier looking in real life."
-You can see the work in progress here.
+I created some materials and displacement maps that worked well simulating felt – but the problem was I didn't know who or what to make.
+Eventually I decided to make a self-portrait, I think it turned out nicely, but I'm certainly goofier looking in real life."

 Next page: five more candid photos of designers!